occlum/occlum/README.md

     },
     // Mount points and their file systems
     //
-    // Limitation: configuring mount points by modifying this config file is not
-    // supported at the moment.
-The default configuration is shown below.
+    // The default configuration is shown below.
     "mount": [
         {
             "target": "/",